AdaCore/spark2014/docs/guidance/main.rst

 Stone Level
 -----------

+.. index:: Stone level (of SPARK use)

 We first ran GNATprove in check mode on the unit.
-We found a non-conformance due to the initializing function for the table having global outputs.
+We found a nonconformance due to the initializing function for the table having global outputs.
 Indeed, the unit was designed to construct a unique table, by storing elements line by line from right to left.
 The current position in the table was stored as a global variable in the package body.
 As the